SLE202 - Landscapes and Their Management

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 4 x 3 hour practicals per trimester and a full day field trip to the Mornington Peninsula.
+1 x 2 hour class per week, 5 x 3 hour practicals per trimester, 1 x full day field trip to the Mornington Peninsula.

 Unit Fee Information